16–18 South Methven Street

 16–18 South Methven Street is an historic building in Perth, Scotland.
 Dating to 1894, the building is Category B listed.

 Designed by Peter Roy Jackson, who was articled to Perth architect Andrew Heiton, it is a three-storey property with attic, including a four-bay corner tenement.
 It has an octagonal corner dormer surmounted by an ogee-roofed copper drum.
 Historic Environment Scotland describes the structure as "a prominent and well-detailed red sandstone building".

-As of 2022, the ground floor is occupied by a PizzaExpress.
+The commercial space on the ground floor is currently vacant after the closure of the PizzaExpress outlet in December 2023.